??

 The Pump House

-Faringdon Pump HouseThe Pump House is owned by Lord Faringdon and currently leased to the town.
+Faringdon Pump HouseThe Pump House is owned by Lord Faringdon (of Buscot House & Estates) and is currently leased to the town.

 The building is first recorded as being Faringdon’s first bank (County of Gloucester Bank).
 In the 1880’s it then became the offices of the Eagle Brewery.
 At the start of the First World War in 1914, Lord Faringdon’s grandmother, Lady Violet Henderson, offered the building to the Joint War Committee as an Auxiliary Red Cross Hospital.
 It outgrew itself within only a few months.
 More…